Tioga Downs: Expansion

-The November 2013 voter approval of "Proposal One"--an amendment to the New York State Constitution allowing table games at a prescribed number of venues--allowed the State of New York to issue a limited number of licenses for Las Vegas-style casinos in upstate New York.
+The November 2013 voter approval of "Proposal One"—an amendment to the New York State Constitution allowing table games at a prescribed number of venues—allowed the State of New York to issue a limited number of licenses for Las Vegas-style casinos in upstate New York.
 Tioga Downs owner Jeff Gural applied for a license to expand Tioga Downs to become a full-fledged casino featuring table games.
 Gural's initial application was denied; however, Gov. Andrew Cuomo asked the New York State Gaming Facility Location Board to reconsider.
 In October 2015, the Board reversed its decision and issued a license to Tioga Downs.
 The expanded Tioga Downs opened in December 2016.

 Community Involvement

-In March of 2021, Tioga Downs Casino Resort and the Food Bank of the Southern Tier teamed up to give 5,000 families facing food insecurity ham dinners.
+In March 2021, Tioga Downs Casino Resort and the Food Bank of the Southern Tier teamed up to give 5,000 families facing food insecurity ham dinners.
 These families, living throughout Broome, Chemung, Schuyler, Steuben, Tioga, and Tompkins counties, are able to celebrate Easter with plentiful food thanks to Tioga Downs and the Food Bank of the Southern Tier.
 Tioga Downs Casino Resort owner, Jeff Gural, presented the Food Bank of the Southern Tier with a $100,000 check during the event.